pu2clr/Si4825_RADIO_HACK/README.md

 Different regions use different de-emphasis settings.
 The de-emphasis filter can have a time constant of 50 or 75 microseconds (µs), depending on the area.

-## Frequency Tuning

-A valid channel can be found by adjusting a 100K potentiometer connected to the TUNE1 and TUNE2 pins of the Si4825-A10 chip.
-The central terminal of the potentiometer is connected to the TUNE2 pin, while the other terminals are connected to TUNE1 and ground, respectively.

-This configuration allows for smooth and precise frequency tuning across the supported bands.

 ## Datasheet MW(AM) band information

-The Si4825-A10 is a highly integrated radio receiver that can pick up AM (MW) signals from 504 to 1750 kHz across five sub-bands.
+The Si4825 is a highly integrated radio receiver that can pick up AM (MW) signals from 504 to 1750 kHz across five sub-bands.
 It uses digital low-IF technology, requiring very few external components and no manual tuning during production.

 This technology provides precise filtering, ensuring good selectivity and signal-to-noise ratio (SNR) with minimal variation across the entire AM band. **One of the five sub-bands, called AM4 (520-1730 kHz), is designed to work globally, supporting both 9 kHz and 10 kHz channel spacing to meet different regional AM standards**.

-Just like with FM signals, the Si4825-A10 enhances sensitivity and reduces interference from strong signals, making it easier to receive weaker stations.
+Just like with FM signals, the Si4825 enhances sensitivity and reduces interference from strong signals, making it easier to receive weaker stations.

 The receiver is also flexible when it comes to antennas.
 It works with ferrite loop stick antennas ranging from 180 to 450 µH.
 If you want to use an air loop antenna, a transformer can be added to increase its inductance.
 By using a 1:5 turn ratio inductor, the inductance is multiplied by 25 times, making it compatible with most AM air loop antennas, which typically have inductance values between 10 and 20 µH.